raffi-minassian/couchdb-dump/README.md

 ## Release History

+* 2.1.0 Includes attachments as part of the dump.
+(Contributed by https://github.com/iddo)
 * 2.0.0 Using latest through2 package instead of through.
 * 1.2.0 Support for dumping only docs which belong to a specified CouchDB design doc and view.
 * 1.1.0 Added Authentication options